Skip to main content

 Berries

-- Berries last longer in glass than in the plastic punnet they come in.
-Once you get them home, pop your strawberries, raspberries or blueberries to an empty glass jar and store in the fridge.
+Berries last longer in glass than in the plastic punnet they come in.
+Once home, place strawberries, raspberries, or blueberries in an empty glass jar and store them in the fridge.

 Avocado

-- Once cut, keep avocados in an airtight container in the fridge.
-Pop a piece of cut onion in with it to slow down the browning process, to keep it fresher for longer.
-Don't worry, the flavour of the onion won't transfer to the avocado - it's one of the best ways to extend its life.
+Add a piece of cut onion to slow browning process and keep the avocado fresher for longer.
+Don’t worry—the onion’s flavour won’t transfer to the avocado.
+This is one of the best ways to extend its life.

 Salad greens

-- Salad is a common food waste item in Brisbane.
-To get the best out of your next bag, store greens in a container, along with a piece of paper towel or a cloth napkin.
-Moisture turns small green leaves bad quickly, so get them out of the plastic bag and into an airy reusable container.
+Salad is a common food waste item in Brisbane.
+To keep greens fresh, store them in a container with a paper towel or cloth napkin.
+Moisture spoils small green leaves quickly.
+Remove them from plastic bags and store in an airy reusable container.

-- The paper towel or cloth napkin will stop liquid build up to help make your spinach, rocket, salad leaves and sprouts last longer.
+A paper towel or cloth napkin prevents liquid build-up, helping spinach, rocket, salad leaves, and sprouts last longer.

 Soft wet cheeses

-- Store opened brine or liquid-soaked cheeses, such as feta, haloumi, burrata, bocconcini, and fresh mozzarella, in a glass or clear container to keep them fresh.
+Store opened brine or liquid-soaked cheeses in a glass or clear container to keep them fresh.
+Examples include feta, haloumi, burrata, bocconcini, and fresh mozzarella.

 More food storage tips

-To learn more about food storage, visit our food waste page to help you get the best out of your pantry, fridge and freezer.
+Visit our food waste page to learn more about storage and make the most of your pantry, fridge, and freezer.